This was originally published on April 2, 2018. On August 1, 2019, Carl Weiss, Jr. died at the age of 84.

 “The House that Huey built,” the Louisiana state Capitol building in downtown Baton Rouge, towers over the city’s skyline.
 If you’re traveling into Baton Rouge on Highway 190 East, the route most commonly taken by people from central and northern Louisiana prior to the construction of Interstate 10, the building comes into view several miles before you reach the Mississippi River, appearing to stand alone, in the same way the Emerald City materialized in front of Dorothy.

-It is the nation’s tallest state Capitol, and as its nickname suggests, it was conceived and built by Huey P. Long, the Kingfish, a man that Franklin D. Roosevelt considered to be one of the most dangerous in America.
+It is the nation’s tallest state Capitol, and as its nickname suggests, it was conceived and built by Huey P. Long, the Kingfish, the Louisiana governor who never really left the mansion when he was elected to the U.S. Senate, a politician who had once been so feared than even Franklin D. Roosevelt considered to be one of the two most dangerous men in America.

-“It’s also the nation’s tallest tombstone,” Commissioner of Administration Jay Dardenne once observed.
+“It’s also the nation’s tallest tombstone,” current Louisiana Commissioner of Administration Jay Dardenne once observed of the state Capitol building.
 The body of Huey P. Long is buried on the Capitol grounds.
 Atop his grave, there’s a statue of Long overlooking his building.

 At 9:22PM on September 8th, 1935, Long, then a U.S. Senator, was shot while walking down one of the building’s corridors.
 He died two days later, at 4:06 in the morning, only 42 years old and still generally considered to be the most powerful politician in Louisiana’s history.